sadowicz/hello-world/README.md

 # hello-world
-GitHub tutorial,\n
-But edited because it is on the non-master branch.
+GitHub tutorial, but edited because it is on the non-master branch.